 |Bike Price||Trade in value||Code to apply at basket|

-All bikes are eligible for Trade In with the exception of special order bikes (eg bespoke Brompton builds), ex-demo and ex-display bikes.
-Frames and framesets are excluded.
+All bikes are eligible for Trade-In with the exception of special order bikes (eg bespoke Brompton builds), ex-demo and ex-display bikes.

 It doesn’t matter – we’ll take any bike in any condition (even if it’s missing a wheel).
 Because all our bikes go to charity, we’re very grateful for bikes in good condition too…